BenjaminJacobs1/JoinTeam/README.md

 -	NS2 vote randomize ready room will problably not work properly (when ForcePlayer=true)
 -	Some People might be able to join a team, because the plugin was not able to get their skill or their skill is equal to -1.

-Potential improvments:
--	restrict the case where a player want to join the team with less people but decrease balance.
-	Depending on the number of people in RR, and the skill of those peoples.

 Note:
 Test folder comes from Shine github repository and is only present on github.